-Samsung surpasses Nokia as top phone vendor in Q1 2012, says research firmAlex Wagner - Deputy Managing Editor, News Desk
+Samsung surpasses Nokia as top phone vendor in Q1 2012, says research firmAlex Wagner - Editorial Director of News and Content

 Earlier this month Nokia posted its Q1 2012 earnings that included some pretty rough results, and now a report is claiming that the Finnish firm has lost its position as world's largest phone manufacturer.
 According to Strategy Analytics, Samsung surpassed Nokia in Q1 2012 in terms of handsets shipped, with Samsung moving a total of 93.5 million phones worldwide, 44.5 million of which were smartphones.
 Nokia is said to have shipped 82.7 million phones in the quarter.
 Rounding out the list of the top three worldwide handset vendors is Apple, which Strategy Analytics says shipped 35.1 million handsets in Q1 2012.
 The research firm also notes that in Q1 2012, Apple and Samsung together made up over half of the world's smartphone shipments, with the two companies being responsible for a total of 55 percent of all smartphones shipped during the quarter.